 DSCP Marking: Differentiated Services Code Point (DSCP), it is the first 6 bits in the ToS byte.
 DSCP Marking allows users to classify traffic based on DSCP value and send packets to next Router.
-It basically marks the priority given to a data packet as it travels through the Internet or local network.

-Note: Router(s) in the backbone network will need to have the capability in executing and checking the DSCP through-out the QoS network.
+Note: To be sure the router(s) in the backbones network have the capability in executing and checking the DSCP through-out the QoS network.